The last time I took my IQ test was on Facebook, and I got 144. And today, this is what I've got!

 simple minigames.
 Investigating crimes is the central focus

+of gameplay, with heaping doses of clue sniffing, murder scene scrutinizing, and some light labwork here and there to keep the story moving along.
 You don't need to be a fan of the series to enjoy the game, and even if you are, Women's Murder Club: Death in Scarlet weaves a completely new tale (penned by Patterson) that stays faithful to the original characters'

 personalities.
 This time, however, you're in charge.